Luis Arraez Player Props: Marlins vs. Yankees

 Luis Arraez At The Plate

-- Arraez has an OPS of .867, fueled by an OBP of .411 to go with a slugging percentage of .456.
-All three of those stats lead Miami hitters this season.
+- Arraez leads Miami with an OBP of .409, plus a team-best slugging percentage of .461.

-- Among the qualified hitters in MLB play, he ranks first in batting average, fourth in on-base percentage, and 56th in slugging.
+- Among the qualifying hitters, he ranks first in batting average, while his on-base percentage ranks fourth and he is 49th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.